OmniBrew/sw5e-data/data/powers/force-lightning-cone.md

         dieType: 6
         type: lightning
     duration:
-      length: Instantaneous
+      length: 0
-      unit:
+      unit: instant
     range:
       short: Self
-    concentration: False
+    concentration: false
 ---
 Lightning arcs from your hands.
 Each creature in a 60-foot cone must make a Dexterity saving throw.
 A creature takes 12d6 lightning damage on a failed save, or half as much on a successful one.

-Force Potency.
-When you cast this power using a force slot of 8th level or higher, the damage increases by 2d6 for each slot level above 7th.
+***__At Higher Levels__:*** When you cast this power using a force slot of 8th level or higher, the damage increases by 2d6 for each slot level above 7th.